numpy/numpy/doc/source/reference/security.rst

   This means that operations may be significantly slower or use more memory compared to simple test cases.

-* When reading data consider enforcing a specific shape (e.g. one dimensional) or dtype such as ``float64``, ``float32``, or ``int64`` to reduce complexity.
+* When reading data, consider enforcing a specific shape (e.g. one dimensional) or dtype such as ``float64``, ``float32``, or ``int64`` to reduce complexity.

 When working with non-trivial untrusted data, it is advisable to sandbox the